fiseni/NuSeal/README.md

 ### 2. Validation Scope
 Depending on the nature of the library and the business model, authors may want a different strategy where even transitive consumers are required to have a license.
   - `Direct` (default): The assets are packed only to `build` directory.
-Only projects that directly consume your package will be validated for licenses.
+Only projects that directly consume the protected package will be validated for licenses.
   - `Transitive`: The assets are packed to `buildTransitive` and `build` directories.
 The `build` is necessary to support projects using `packages.config`.
 The assets will flow to all consumers, direct and transitive.
 For this scope, to avoid cluttering the build for large solutions, we're constraining the validation to only executable assemblies.

 ```xml